How to Detect Problems in Your Marketing Communications Channels: What is Customer Acquisition Cost

 It seems that those several people who made a purchase cost too much for Madison.
 But she still can affect this situation.
 How?
 Using marketing automation.

 Feel this?
 Marketing automation can increase your sales by 14%.
-Thus, the Customer Acquisition Cost will also become a lower number.
+Thus, the Customer Acquisition Cost will also become lower number.

 This way, you’ll know about the problem fast and will be able to react faster and maybe even prevent churn.